-If a student's residency classification changes, it is his/her obligation to apply for reclassification with the Residency Determination Service (RDS) at NC Residency Determination Service.
+If a student's residency classification changes, it is his/her obligation to apply for reclassification with the RDS at NC Residency Determination Service.
+The contact number for RDS is 844-319-3640.
 A student who provides false residency information or knowingly withholds residency information shall be deemed to have submitted a fraudulent application.
 A student making a fraudulent application is subject to reclassification and, if appropriate, payment of the difference between non-resident and resident tuition for the enrolled semester(s) intervening between the fraudulent application and its discovery.